tlively/learn-gfx-hal/book/src/04_triangle_intro.md

 Now you'd think "hey can't we abstract the commonalities here?
-Well, maybe but you can't really do it with a function and a closure because lifetimes and function boarders don't play particularly nice in Rust.
+Well, maybe but you can't really do it with a function and a closure because lifetimes and function borders don't play particularly nice in Rust.
 Our draw code unfortunately really relies on having a lot of "split borrows" (where the borrow is just on one field at a time) instead of struct-wide borrows (eg: `&self` or `&mut self`).
 Or you could do it as a macro maybe?
 Either way it'd be probably